NicolasSuzuki/TeamsTable/README.md

 # TeamsTable
+Creating the project to use React without Hooks
 This project is just to see a table of brazilians teams

 ## Install
 To install the project run
 ```